haveyoumetmiz/TradeABook/README.md

 # TradeABook

 ## Overview
-The Student Book Exchange Hub, hosted at **Booksii.tech**, is an innovative platform designed to simplify the buying and selling of books, study equipment, and other essentials like calculators and lab coats.
+The TradeABook platform, hosted at **Booksii.tech**, is an innovative platform designed to simplify the buying and selling of books, study equipment, and other essentials like calculators and lab coats.
 Tailored for students, the website creates a seamless and affordable way to share resources within a campus or educational community.
 By connecting senior and junior students, it fosters collaboration, sustainability, and cost savings.

 ---